kimalfred/Student-Profile-Management/README.md

 pip install django
 ```
 3. Start a new Django project
-Create a new Django project named django_project:
+Create a new Django project named django_project or any name:
 ```bash
 django-admin startproject django_project .
 ```